top of page

 This is where we find things like most fitness classes, 6 week transformations, 'detox cleanses' etc.

-This is also home to those dumb little fitness gadgets that give you quick placebo effects, but fail to actually fix your problems (massage guns, ice baths, foam rollers, etc.).
+This is also home to those dumb little fitness gadgets that give you quick placebo effects, but fail to actually provide long term or permanent fixes for your problems (massage guns, ice baths, foam rollers, etc.).

-People will argue that these products 'meet people' where they're at, in the hopes they may decide to choose a more sustainable approach.
-That may well be true, but there are some very unsafe methods in this part of the industry.
+The argument for these products is they 'meet people where they're at', in the hopes they may decide to choose a more sustainable approach.
+That may well be true, but we also need to keep in mind that there are some very unsafe methods residing in this category.

 Good and Cheap